randomairborne/SimpleShortener/README.md

 users = { admin = "fc8252c8dc55839967c58b9ad755a59b61b67c13227ddae4bd3f78a38bf394f7" }

 # Uncomment to enable TLS
+# This also requires the TLS-enabled binary:
+# if the default binary is downloaded, TLS is entirely ignored
 # [tls]
 # port = 443
 # certfile = "/path/to/cert.pem"